Edraye0g/Edraye0g/README.md

 I'm Rayeed, a biomedical engineering student based in Bangladesh

-I am currently working on simulation based projects on computational fluid dynamics and finite element analysis.
+I am currently working on cancer genomics and biomedical informatics.
+I am enthusiast about simulation based projects on computational fluid dynamics and finite element analysis.

 I use softwares like MATLAB, SimVascular, SimScale, OpenFOAM for simulation-based project.
 For embedded projects, I use proteus and arduino IDE.